HelloZeroNet/Documentation/docs/index.md

 When a site is updated by its owner, all nodes serving that site (previous visitors) will receive only the incremental updates done to the site content.

-ZeroNet counts with a built-in SQL database.
+ZeroNet comes with a built-in SQL database.
 This makes content-heavy site development easy.
 The DB is also synced with hosting nodes with incremental updates.

 # Why?